 In the event that you exceed your annual allowances or if the proposed transaction is not covered by one of the exemptions provided by the Central Bank, you will need to submit a foreign exchange application for approval via the FOREX Online platform.
 Depending on the nature of the application, it will be sent either to your commercial bank or the Central Bank for approval.

-If your application is approved, you should contact your commercial bank by e-mail with a copy of the approval letter and verify that the limit on your account has been amended before attempting the transaction.
+If your application is approved, you should contact your commercial bank by e-mail with a copy of the approval notice and verify that the limit on your account has been amended before attempting the transaction.

 There is no guarantee that an application for foreign exchange will be accepted.
 However, the purpose of the exchange control regime is to prevent uncontrolled outflow of capital by requiring persons to submit appropriate evidence in support of the foreign exchange they need.
 The Central Bank of Barbados approves the majority of applications that are supported by a reasonable position.